tagtag

 Written by: Michael A. Rose and Gregory Hach

-Roofers laying shinglesIt’s no secret that certain occupations carry higher risk-factors than others.
-So, what are the most dangerous occupations in America, and why are they so dangerous?
+Roofers laying shinglesIt’s no secret that certain occupations carry higher risk factors than others.
+So, what are the most dangerous jobs in America, and why are they so dangerous?
 According to an updated report from the Bureau of Labor Statistics, there are two ways to answer this question:

 • By the overall number of on-the-job fatalities